 The strawberries have naturally occurring fructose, but since they also have fibre, they won’t spike your blood sugar the same way fruit juice or added sugar will.

-Sweet Cheat Frozen Strawberries and Cream
+Sweet Cheat Strawberry Cream popsicles

 After creating the recipe for Sweet Cheat Frozen Hot Chocolate, I got a lot of comments from people loving the “grown up” version with Irish Cream.
 That got me to reminiscing about the Frozen Mudslide drinks I drank in University.